Intsights/sergeant/docs/worker/handlers/on_stop.md

 # on_stop

-The `on_stop` handler is invoked when a task called the `stop` method or a when a SIGTERM signal received.
+The `on_stop` handler is invoked when a task calls the stop method or receives a `SIGTERM` signal.

 ## Definition